harryho/blog-hugo/content/cache/golang/go-program-lang.md

 ## Encapsulation

 A variable or method of an object is said to be encapsulated if it is inaccessible to clients of the object.
 Encapsulation, sometimes called information hiding, is a key aspect of object-oriented programming.

-Go has only one mechanism to control the visibility of names: capitalized identifiers are exported from the package in which they are defined, and uncapitalized names are not.
+Gohas only one mechanism to control the visibility of names: capitalized identifiers are exported from the package in which they are defined, and uncapitalized names are not.
 The same mechanism that limits access to members of a package also limits access to the fields of a struct or the methods of a type.
 As a consequence, to encapsulate an object, we must make it a struct.
 That’s the reason the IntSet type from the previous section was declared as a struct type even though it has only a single field: type IntSet struct {
 words []uint64